FallenDeity/discord.py-masterclass/docs/index.md

 ## Introduction

 This is a tutorial on how to create a Discord bot using the [discord.py](https://discordpy.readthedocs.io/en/latest/) library.
 This tutorial will cover the basics of creating a bot and how to use the library's commands and events.
-To follow this tutorial, you will need to have Python 3.11 installed on your computer.
+To follow this tutorial, you will need to have Python 3.10 or 3.11 installed on your computer.

 ### Installing Pyenv